 You can also read:

-Several Types of Deep Foundations Are Discussed Below:
+Several Types of Deep Foundations Are Discussed Below.

 1. Pile Foundation

 Pile is a slender member with a small cross-sectional area compared to its length.
 It is used to transmit foundation loads to a deeper soil or rock strata when the bearing capacity of soil near the surface is relatively low.
 Pile transmits load either by skin friction or bearing.
-Piles are also used for resist structures against uplift and provide structures stability against lateral and overturning forces.
+Piles are also used to resist structures against uplift and provide structures stability against lateral and overturning forces.

-Pile foundations are economic using pile foundation when
+Pile foundations are economic when

 - Soil with great bearing capacity is at a greater depth.